-Dr Dominic Macqueen is an applied psychologist and existential-psychoanalyst, with a background working in psychiatric, academic, corporate, and forensic settings.
+Dominic Macqueen is an applied psychologist and existential-psychoanalyst, with a background working in psychiatric, academic, corporate, and prison settings.
 He holds graduate and post-graduate qualifications in psychology, psychotherapy and counselling, dispute resolution, management and training, and corporate and employment law.

 He obtained his PhD at the European Institute for Health and Medical Science at Surrey University under the supervision of distinguished psychologists, Professors Helen Cowie and Ian Robbins, and attained his specialism in existential analysis under the supervision of the eminent existential-analyst (and eye-surgeon) Dr John Heaton and the celebrated existential psychologist Professor Ernesto Spinelli.

 Prior to embarking upon a career in psychology and education, Dr Macqueen began his professional life in people management and international humanitarian work.
 In the mid 90s, he worked on social development initiatives in India, supporting the marginalised and 'outcastes', and then in Africa working within a hospice setting caring for orphans and families suffering with AIDS and HIV.
 Since 1999 he has worked in psychiatry, consulting at a number of hospitals within the Priory Healthcare Group and treating conditions ranging from anxiety and depression to trauma, self-harm and substance abuse.
 In addition to working in psychiatric hospitals, Dr Macqueen has also held positions as Professor of Applied Psychology, Clinical Supervisor and Corporate Psychologist.